loolesszzzz/ETF-returns-volatility-forecasting/README.md

 # ETF Returns & Volatility Forecasting

+## Project Summary

+Built an end-to-end time-series forecasting pipeline to predict SPY ETF volatility using ARIMA, ETS, and GARCH models.
+Conducted out-of-sample testing (2022–2024) comparing model performance against naïve benchmarks using MAE and RMSE metrics.
+Demonstrated that daily returns show minimal predictability (ARIMA matched baseline performance), while volatility exhibits strong persistence and clustering.
+GARCH captured conditional heteroskedasticity and responded to market shocks 1-2 days faster than smoothing models, making it suitable for risk monitoring and stress testing applications despite higher point forecast error.
+Results support volatility-based risk management frameworks over directional return forecasting for daily horizons.

+---

 ## Overview

 This repository presents an end-to-end analysis of ETF return and volatility dynamics using classical time-series models.
-The project focuses on **understanding predictability, benchmarking models, and interpreting results in a finance and risk-management context**, rather than attempting directional trading strategies.
+The project focuses on understanding predictability, benchmarking models, and interpreting results in a finance and risk-management context, rather than attempting directional trading strategies.

 Using SPY (S&P 500 ETF) daily data, the analysis evaluates:
 * The limited predictability of daily returns
 * The persistence and clustering of volatility
 * The relative performance of simple benchmarks versus more structured models